Metro-Records/la-metro-councilmatic/wiki/commands.md

 `django-councilmatic` comes with a lengthy, sometimes abstruse management command: `import_data`.
 The [LA Metro Councilmatic README offers some details on it](https://github.com/datamade/la-metro-councilmatic#import-data), and anyone who has the app running locally already knows something about `import_data`.

-Note!
-On the server, [the cron for the production site](https://github.com/datamade/la-metro-councilmatic/blob/master/scripts/lametro-crontasks) executes this command four times per hour.
-However, sometimes, you may need to kick off a manual import on the server to assist with debugging ventures.
-Depending on the volume of the import (e.g., an import for all data), you should consider turning off the crons or executing the command during the 15-minute window between cron processes.
+**Note!** On the server, [the cron for the production site](https://github.com/datamade/la-metro-councilmatic/blob/master/scripts/lametro-crontasks) executes this command four times per hour.
+You may need to manually intervene, however.
+As with the scraper, consider turning off the crons or executing the command during the 15-minute window between cron processes: usually the import runs quickly, so running the command between cronjobs often works best.

 ```bash
 # shell into the server